 You can order your books and readers by taking the following steps

 You can find all information about the courses in our online education catalogue Ocasys.
 All programmes and courses can be found there.
 Click here for the LLM Governance and Law in Digital Society.
-By clicking each course, you can find the required literature in the course description (usually near the end of the course description).
+By clicking each course in your programme, you can find the required literature in the course description (usually near the end of the course description).

 Throughout your programme you will need educational material which has been devised from multiple publications (taken from books or journals) or which has been developed by lecturers themselves.
 Such materials are called 'readers' or 'syllabus'.
 The price you pay for these readers includes the copyright of the articles it holds.

-The readers used by the Faculty of Law can be ordered through the Syllabi webshop.
+The readers used by the Faculty of Law can be ordered through the Reader webshop.

 Course information under 'Courses'

-Based on your course enrolment you will get automatic access to the course information on the Student Portal.
+Based on your course enrolment you will get automatic access to the course information of these courses on Brightspace.

-- Check the course information on the Student Portal a few days before the programme starts.
+Check the course information on Brightspace a few days before the programme starts.

 NB.
-It may take up to one day before a course enrolment in Progress is visible on the Student Portal.
-If the course is still not visible on the Student Portal one day after you enrolled, then it is possible the lecturer has not made the course available to students yet.
+It may take up to one day before your course enrolment in Progress is visible in Brightspace.
+If the course is still not visible on Brightspace one day after you enrolled, then it is possible the lecturer has not made the course available to students yet.
 In case the course information is not available yet after the course has already started, please contact the International Office.

 The Faculty of Law has put together all information regarding the Law programmes in the Law Knowledgebase.
-Please make sure to always read the information that is offered on the English pages instead of having your browser make translations for you; the information on the Dutch and English pages is not always exactly the same and the forms offered are different ones.
+Please make sure to always read the information that is offered on the English pages instead of having your browser make translations for you; the information on the Dutch and English pages is not always exactly the same and the application forms you find in the Law Knowledgebase are different ones.

 This Law Knowledgebase can be found in two ways:

-- By going to the Student Portal, clicking the tab 'Study Info' and to click 'Go directly to'.
+By going to Brightspace, clicking the tab 'Study Info' and to click 'Go directly to'.
 Here you will find, amongst others: